QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

 This page explains the standards we follow for writing, formatting, and organizing the documentation.
 Please follow these guidelines and conventions when editing the rST documentation.
-For the standards governing the website (as opposed to the rST documentation hosted on `https://doc.qubes-os.org <https://doc.qubes-os.org>`__), please see the :doc:`website style guide </developer/general/website-style-guide>`.
+For the standards governing the website (as opposed to the rST documentation hosted on `https://doc.qubes-os.org <https://doc.qubes-os.org>`__), please see the :doc:`Website style guide </developer/general/website-style-guide>`.
 If you wish to submit a pull request regarding content hosted on the website, please refer to :doc:`How to edit the website </developer/general/how-to-edit-the-website/>`.